Kinenystuen/Kinenystuen/README.md

 #  👋 Hi there!

-My name is Kine and I'm a Front-End Development student
+My name is Kine and I'm a Front-End Developer
-- 📚 Studying Front-End Development at [Noroff](https://www.noroff.no/)
 - 🤠 From Folldal, living in Trondheim
 - 👀 I’m interested in outdoor activites, knitting, paiting, drawing, food
-- 🌱 I’m currently learning Front-end Development
 - 📫 Contact me at <kine_on@hotmail.com>

 ## Social Media